UI / UX Design

 Research & Approach

-Using these findings, I sketched initial flows in Miro and translated them into wireframes in Figma.
-Through three iterative design sprints, I gathered feedback from both providers and internal stakeholders, refining the interface until it struck a balance between usability and compliance requirements.
+I sketched initial user flows in Figma and translated them into wireframes.
+Across three iterative design sprints, I incorporated feedback from both providers and internal stakeholders, refining the interface to balance usability, efficiency, and compliance requirements.

 Design Solution